Monster Raffle now open - buy a ticket for a chance to win a new car!

 Scouting’s origins date back to the start of the Twentieth Century.
 The movement has survived the two World Wars, sweeping social events and the challenges of other influences, to become stronger than ever.
 It does this by placing the needs of young people first - in a program that can adapt to change.
 Find out much more about scouting at https://www.vicscouts.com.au

-1st Ferntree Gully Scout Group currently has around 35 youth members and is made up of all 5 sections of scouting which meet during school terms.
+1st Ferntree Gully Scout Group currently is made up of all 5 sections of scouting which meet during school terms.

 Joey Scouts aged between 5-7 years meet on a Tuesday evening 5:30-6:30pm*